 If you’re leaning towards the agency route, here’s what actually matters when choosing a partner:

-These criteria will help you separate the genuine partners from the slick sales operations.
-Remember, the right agency should feel more like an extension of your team than an external vendor trying to impress you with industry jargon.
+Here is where you separate the real partners from the polished sales organizations.
+Remember, your ideal agency should behave more as an extension to your own team than an external vendor trying to woo you with industry lingo.

 Making the Final Decision